 Spending XP

-To raise the highest (unmodified) Attribute by one, spend twice its current level in XP.
-To raise any “lesser” Attribute by one, spend XP equal to the highest.
-If two or more of the highest Attributes are equal, the one you are raising counts as the highest.
+To raise CONCEPT by one, spend twice its current level in XP.
+To raise any “lesser” Attribute by one, spend XP equal to CONCEPT.

 You may spend XP during the actual game, especially during a tense conflict!
 This represents learning an opponent’s moves, growing from a rivalry, or lengthy training finally coming to fruition.

-• Raise highest: XP = highest Attribute x 2
+- Raise CONCEPT: XP cost = CONCEPT x 2

 Example Character